dani-santos-code/image_uploader_api/README.md

 By using [toJSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toJSON) in our DB Object, data such as password is not exposed to endpoinst that have access our user object(`req.user`)

+## File Upload

+[Multer](https://www.npmjs.com/package/multer) is being used for handling multipart/form-data when uploading files.
+It is maintained by the developers of [Express](https://github.com/expressjs).